The Ultimate Guide to Motivating Your Protagonist

 - 6 The Value of Motivation

 Regardless of what their motivation is, every protagonist needs one.
-That’s why you see so many stories creating outlandish conflicts in an attempt to get their leading character involved.
-It simply wouldn’t be a story without some motives moving it forward!
+That’s why you see so many stories creating outlandish conflicts in an attempt to get their lead character involved.
+It wouldn’t be a story without some motivation moving it forward.